Louisiana Tech vs. Rice NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Louisiana Tech's games this season have gone over 53.5 points eight of 11 times.

-- Rice and its opponents have combined to score more than 53.5 points in eight of 11 games this season.
+- Louisiana Tech and its opponents have combined to score more than 52.5 points in eight of 11 games this season.

-- Saturday's total is 5.5 points higher than the combined 48 PPG average of the two teams.

-- These two squads surrender a combined 70.5 points per game, 17.0 more than this contest's over/under.

 Louisiana Tech Stats and Trends

-- Louisiana Tech is 2-2 against the spread and 2-2 overall in games when it records more than 36.6 points.
+- Louisiana Tech is 2-2 against the spread and 2-2 overall this season when the team notches more than 36.6 points.

-- When Louisiana Tech picks up over 437.4 yards, the team is 3-1 against the spread and 2-2 overall.
+- When Louisiana Tech amasses over 437.4 yards, the team is 3-1 against the spread and 2-2 overall.

-- The Bulldogs have turned the ball over 20 times this season, four more turnovers than the Owls have forced (16).
+- This year, the Bulldogs have turned the ball over 20 times, four more than the Owls' takeaways (16).

 - Find the latest spread and moneyline odds for Louisiana Tech at SISportsbook.